roblaing/erlang-webapp-howto/unit3/README.md

 several hours.

 I'm assuming you have PosgreSQL (or MySQL, or whatever you want to use) installed and running on your computer.
-If not, head to <a href="https://www.postgresql.org/">https://www.postgresql.org/</a> and follow the instruction.
+If not, head to <a href="https://www.postgresql.org/">https://www.postgresql.org/</a> and follow the instructions.

 Within your database, I assume you have a table which in Postgres's SQL dialect looks like so: